-Being looked after away from home can be a difficult and confusing time, but we want you to be happy and do well while you're in our care.
+Being looked after away from home can be a difficult and confusing time and we want you to be happy and do well while you're in our care.

-Below is information on the different ways that looked after children and young people can get their views across and are heard while being cared for.
+The following information shows you the different ways that looked after children and young people can get their views across and be heard while being cared for.

-- The Surrey Care Council – is made up of young people, aged 13+, who are looked after by us and meet every month to discuss things affecting them in care.
-There's also Care Council Junior for those aged 8-13 and they meet every three months.
+- The Surrey Care Council is made up of young people, aged 13+, who are looked after by us and meet every month to discuss things affecting them in care.
+There's also Care Council Junior for those aged 8-13 and they meet every month.
+If you'd like more information, please call: 01483 519464 or email: email@example.com

 - At your review meetings.

-The video below which explains how a review meeting works for you.
+The following video explains how a review meeting works for you.

 Your review meetings - It's about your future